 Also put to rest that February: the Brittany Murphy Foundation.
 Monjack had launched and then shuttered the effort after inquiring minds started to question its legitimacy and it was discovered that the IRS had no record of it, nor was it yet registered as a nonprofit.

 A few months later Monjack was supposedly working to get the foundation running again when he died at the age of 40 on May 23, 2010, at the same West Hollywood home where he and Sharon continued to live after Murphy's death.

-Weirdly, Murphy herself supposedly hadn't wanted to live there any longer.
+Weirdly, Brittany herself supposedly hadn't wanted to live there any longer.
 After four years, she felt the house was unlucky.
 Monjack told The Hollywood Reporter a month after she died that she had wanted to sell the place and move to New York.
-She wanted to start a family there, he said, and revive her career in the thriving indie film scene.
+She wanted to start a family on the East Coast, he said, and revive her career in the thriving indie film scene.